 - Both dentists and orthodontists give importance to each patient’s oral care.

-- A dentist works in a dental office, and an orthodontist can do the same while also providing the same care as the former.
+- A dentist works in a dental office (or as a mobile clinic like Aged Care Dentistry), and an orthodontist can do the same while also providing the same care as the former.

 - They are both considered doctors.